• Skip to primary navigation

 • Warm fruit and biscuits are a match made in heaven

-Ingredients for strawberry cobbler
+Ingredients for a strawberry cobbler.

 • Fresh strawberries – to keep them fresh after buying them, try a vinegar wash, it’s magic!
 After you hull the berries, cut them in half but don’t slice them, it will make the cobbler too runny.